nightscout/nightscout.github.io/docs/troubleshoot/fly.io.md

 `flyctl auth login`

-- Replace `yourappname` with your Nightscout app from Heroku, `API-Key` with your Heroku API Key and `xxx` with the region you selected.
+- Replace `example-ns` with your Nightscout app from Heroku, `API-Key` with your Heroku API Key and `xxx` with the region you selected.

-`flyctl turboku yourappname API-Key --region xxx`
+`flyctl turboku example-ns API-Key --region xxx`

 - Your Heroku app will deploy in Fly.io.
 Wait until deployment completes.
 - You'll see the name of your new Nightscout site with Fly.io.